seanwestfall/scientific_papers/README.md

 * Wobbly Types: Type Inference For Generalised Algebraic Data Types
 * Proofs and Types

+## Programming Language Theory (general)
+* The Design and Implementation of Typed Scheme

 ## Monads (general)
 * Computational lambda-calculus and monads
 * Monads for functional programming